eellama/Team-2-MICB-475-2026/README.md

  - Notes:
  	- Everything on project 2 must be done on our shared container.
 	- We MUST process the dataset prior to proposal submission (Feb 22)
+   	- What variables that may confound the data that we want to control for?

 **5 Aims**
 1. QIIME -> process HIV dataset
 	- Filter out visits.
 FOR ONLY VISIT 2
 		- They asked patients to come in 3 times, but only collected fecal samples on day 2+3.
 		- These are technical replicates; some patients are represented twice, others once.
 	- IL6 vs HIV status (pos/neg) comparision
 2. alpha diversity metrics (run all of them)
 	- Keep IL6 a continuous variable.
 	- IL6 vs some kind of alpha diversity.
 	- Hopefully, IL6 levels are positively correlated with diversity.
 	- pearsons
 	- Not longitudinal, just correlation
 	- 1 graph of Alpha diversity vs IL-6 in HIV+, another graph of alpha diversity vs IL-6 in HIV- (can be same graph dif colours)
 3. Beta diversity
 	- Based on the outcome of Alpha diversity.
 Pick which one to do depending on which one has correlation.
 	- If it flattens out, maybe there’s a threshold where it doesn’t matter
 	- Bin IL6 levels: High Medium Low
 4. Once binned… (WEEK 6 modules)
-		1. If faith significant, do a core microbiome indicates taxa analysis.
+	- If faith significant, do a core microbiome indicates taxa analysis.
 		- Shows how many microbiomes unique to each other
 		- Shows taxa which are unique to a given condition
-		2. If shannon significant, do a DESEQ analysis
+	- If shannon significant, do a DESEQ analysis
 		- Means theres changes in abundance of microbes,
 5. If None of 4. is significant (can still do even if 4 is sig)
-		1. Functional analysis using piecrust2
+	- Functional analysis using piecrust2
 		- Optional module.
 		- This predicts the functional profile of our groups: what microbial pathways are upregulated and downregulated?

-**what variables that may confound the data that we want to control for**
+Experimental conditions:
 - neg control
 - pos w/o treatment
 - pos w/ treatment